UDT-ITF/website/source/api/index.md

 |`tei`| The fragment will be returned with any enrichment expressed using TEI XML tags. |
 |`html`| The fragment will be returned with any enrichment expressed as HTML 5 tags. |
 |`md`| The fragment will be returned with any enrichment expressed via Markdown formatting. |

-> DISCUSSION POINT: This needs to be more nuanced since we are not necessarily returning complete TEI or HTML documents.
-> MH: It might not be returning complete files but the fragment that’s returned *must* be valid according to the relevant schema when embedded within the code for a minimalist page scaffolding.
-That is, if you plunked an html result in `<html><head>…</head><body>{result}</body></html>`.
-Within the context of TEI this means that all pointer attributes in the fragment that point internal xml:id identifiers that are also in the fragment.
-Those that don’t could likely be excluded from the output without any problems.

 ## 3 Text Information API